 Impact

-A flaw in the Linux erofs filesystem handling caused early exits when processing invalid metabox‑enabled images with metadata compression enabled, resulting in folio reference leaks.
-The exposed references can reveal memory addresses, enabling potential information disclosure, though the issue does not trigger a crash or other severe instability.
+A flaw in the Linux erofs filesystem handling caused early exits when processing invalid metabox‑enabled images with metadata compression enabled, leading to folio reference leaks.
+The leaked references reveal memory addresses, enabling potential information disclosure and may aid attackers in exploiting other weaknesses (CWE‑911).
+The issue does not trigger a crash or other severe instability, but the leakage provides a possible vector for attackers seeking kernel memory visibility that could facilitate further exploitation.

 Affected Systems